 (b) if the chief executive officer is of the opinion that a prisoner is not carrying out the duties of a particular level of work in a satisfactory manner, shall be at a lower rate than the level prescribed in relation to the level of work normally performed by the prisoners.

-[Regulation 45E inserted in Gazette 11 May 1990 p.
+[Regulation 45E inserted: Gazette 11 May 1990 p.
 2267.]

 46. Classification and gratuity records